 Most events in Amsterdam (or the Netherlands) have a so called “zero tolerance” policy.
 This means that even if you have less than the aforementioned amounts you’ll still be denied access to the party.
 However this can of course vary greatly between different types of events, locations or the person who finds out about your substances.

-In Netherlands there are legal limits to how much drugs you can have in your system whilst sitting behind the steering wheel.
-These limits apply to alcohol, cocaine, amphetamine, methamfetaimne, MDMA, MDEA, MDA, cannabis, heroine, morphine, GHB etc. Taking any of these drugs together whilst driving is a punishable offence.
+Not only in Amsterdam but in the whole Netherlands there are legal limits to how much drugs you can have in your system whilst sitting behind the steering wheel.
+These limits apply to alcohol, cannabis, cocaine, amphetamine, MDMA, etc. Taking any of these drugs together whilst driving is a punishable offence.
 For alchohol the legal limit is a promillage of 0,5.
-Men reach this level by drinking around two beers/wines within one hour.
+Men reach this level by drinking two beers/wines.
 Women reach the 0,5 level even sooner.
 Below you’ll find the legal amounts of drugs that you are allowed to have in your bloodstream whilst driving.

 Our advice: Do not consume any drugs or alcohol before or during a car/ bicycle ride.

 |Substance||Measurable Substance||Behavioural limiting factor in Plasma (microgram/L)||Behavioural limiting factor in blood (microgram/L)|